- Federal Bar Association

 Joel MacMull Comments on Women's Wear Daily Article About Supreme Court Decision in the "FUCT" Case

-June 26, 2019Joel MacMull, Vice Chair of Mandelbaum Barrett's IntellectualProperty and BrandManagement Practice Group commented yesterday on a Women's Wear Daily (WWD) article talking about the recent Supreme Court decision in the "FUCT" case that struck down restrictions on "immoral or scandalous" trademarks.
+June 26, 2019Joel MacMull, Vice Chair of Mandelbaum Barrett PC's IntellectualProperty and BrandManagement Practice Group commented yesterday on a Women's Wear Daily (WWD) article talking about the recent Supreme Court decision in the "FUCT" case that struck down restrictions on "immoral or scandalous" trademarks.
 Read what Joel and other industry leaders have to say here.

 David Carton Answers an NJ.com Reader's Question about Marital Settlement Agreements